Mbed-TLS/mbedtls/docs/architecture/testing/driver-interface-test-strategy.md

   the build.

 Historical note: internal was initially the only back-end; then support for libtestdriver1 was added gradually.

-Question: if/when we have complete libtestdriver1 support, do we still need internal?
-Thoughts:
-- It's useful to have builds with both a driver and the built-in, in order to test fallback to built-in, but this could be achieved with libtestdriver1 too.
+Support for libtestdriver1 is now complete (see following sub-sections), so we could remove internal now.
+Note it's useful to have builds with both a driver and the built-in, in order to test fallback to built-in, which is currently done only with internal, but this can be achieved with libtestdriver1 just as well.
-  - Performance might be better with internal though?
-- The instrumentation works the same with both back-ends.

 Note: our test drivers tend to provide all possible entry points (with a few exceptions that may not be intentional, see the next sections).
 However, in